kimberlycoston/midtermaipi/README.md

 🔴 Individual Wave Detection Difficulties
 Finding waves dynamically in real-time was harder than using pre-labeled peaks in a dataset.

+🔴 Initializing Script on Raspberry Pi Start-Up
+The specific part of the LCD Display connected via DSI Ribbon was cumbersome to overcome.
+For my particicular LCD Display, I had to find the 'dtoverlay=vc4-kms-v3d' in the boot/config.txt fiile and change it to 'dtoverlay=vc4-fkms-v3d'

 🚀 Next Steps
 ✔️ Identify and parse all PQRST waves to pinpoint abnormalities